 - For producers of > 1800 lbs. $100.00

-KSBA has also been tasked to develop a State wide Beekeeper Mentoring Program and Beekeeper Cost Sharing Program by the end of 2019 with the goal of possible implementation of both of these programs in 2020.
-These two programs would greatly enhance the growth of beekeeping within Kentucky.
+KSBA is also tasked to develop a Kentucky Beekeeper Mentoring Program (KBMP) and Beekeeper Cost Sharing Program by the end of 2019 with the goal of implementation in 2020.
+These two programs will greatly enhance the growth of beekeeping within Kentucky.
 During 2019, KSBA will be soliciting input from local associations and beekeepers in the drafting of these two programs.

 P. O. Box 636